Deal alert! Northwest, our favorite company, is forming

 The Certificate of Organization is filed with the Iowa Secretary of State.
 And once approved, this is what creates your LLC.

-The $50 fee is a one-time fee.
-You don’t have to pay any monthly (or annual) fees to start your Iowa LLC.
+The $50 fee is a one-time fee and the only LLC formation cost to register your Limited Liability Company with the state.
+You don’t have to pay any monthly (or annual) fees to start Iowa LLCs.

 Note: LLCs are the most common business structure used in Iowa.
 They are the most popular business entity because they offer liability protection for the LLC owners.